Our Team

 Jayda Germain, MS | Assistant Program Coordinator

-Jayda received her bachelor’s degree in Sociology from College of the Holy Cross, and is currently pursuing a Master of Science in Regulatory Affairs and Health Policy at Massachusetts College of Pharmacy and Health Sciences.
+Jayda received her bachelor’s degree in Sociology from College of the Holy Cross and a Master of Science in Regulatory Affairs and Health Policy at Massachusetts College of Pharmacy and Health Sciences.
 After graduating from Holy Cross, Jayda completed a year as an AmeriCorps member with City Year Boston.
-She assists Dan and the entire Alosa team with providing client support, administrative support, material development, and field staff assistance.

 BALANCED INFORMATION FOR BETTER CARE